-Saying that my husband and I love to travel is an understatement.
-We looooove it.
-In fact, we often times no sooner get back from one trip when we start dreaming or planning the next one.
-Considering my husband hadn’t even travelled out of the country until we got together, it’s certainly obvious that he has a real desire to see the world now.
+Saying that I love to travel is an understatement.
+I looooove it.
+In fact, I often times no sooner get back from one trip when I start dreaming or planning the next one.

-Often times, when my husband and I are still on one vacation, we find ourselves planning the next one.
-It’s our “guilty pleasure”.
-We love it.
-In the last 2 years, we’ve done about 6 trips including 2 cruises – one from Puerto Rico to the Caribbean and the other from LA to the Mexican Riviera, plus a week long trip to Paris, a week in Orlando with friends, two trips to Toronto, and have a big trip planned to Greece this year.
+Often times, when I’m still on one vacation, I find myself planning the next one.
+It’s my “guilty pleasure”.
+I love it.
+In the last 3 years, I’ve done about 8 trips including 4 cruises – one from Puerto Rico to the Caribbean and the other from LA to the Mexican Riviera, one from Rome to the Greek islands, one from Miami to the Caribbean, two trips to Toronto, and two trips to Europe of about 12 days each to such places as Germany, Poland, Hungary, Switzerland, Austria, Slovakia, and the Czech Republic.
 That’s a lot of travel.
-Are we rich?
-Nope.
-But we do make sure that travel is our priority.
+Am I rich?
+Not even close.
+But I do make sure that travel is my priority.

 But, let’s face it, travel can be quite expensive at times.
-So how do we manage to do it?
+So how do I manage to do it?

 It just takes a little discipline.

-First things first, our mutual goal as a couple is to travel.
+First things first, my main goal in life is to travel.
 So when there’s something I want, I weigh it against my desire to travel.
 Let’s say I want a new purse, I ask myself if I would rather have the purse or put the money towards a trip.
 A trip always wins.

-So here’s what we ourselves cut back on so we can save money in order to travel more…
+So here’s what I cut back on so I can save money in order to travel more…

 In order to do this properly, you need to start off tracking your expenses and there’s two ways to do this… one way is to track your spending every day for at least a month, or the second way is to analyze your spending habits via your online banking account.
 Doing this allows to see your spending habits.
 I rarely use cash, instead I use debit purchases so this was easy for me to do right from the start because I can check my spending habits with the click of a button through online banking.
 I can log in and see exactly where my I spend my money.